 Hypoglycemia is the major limiting factor in the glycemic management of type 1 and type 2 diabetes.
-Recommendations regarding the classification of hypoglycemia are outlined in Table 6.3 (44).
-Level 1 hypoglycemia is defined as a measurable glucose concentration <70mg/dL (3.9 mmol/L) but ≥54 mg/dL (3.0 mmol/L).
+Recommendations regarding the classification of hypoglycemia are outlined in Table 6.4 (51-56).
+Level 1 hypoglycemia is defined as a measurable glucose concentration <70 mg/dL (3.9 mmol/L) but \geq 54 mg/dL (3.0 mmol/L).
 A blood glucose concentration of 70 mg/dL (3.9 mmol/L) has been recognized as a threshold for neuroendocrine responses to falling glucose in people without diabetes.
 Because many people with diabetes demonstrate impaired counterregulatory responses to hypoglycemia and/or experience hypoglycemia unawareness, a measured glucose level <70 mg/dL (3.9 mmol/L) is considered clinically important, independent of the severity of acute hypoglycemic symptoms.
 Level 2 hypoglycemia (defined as a blood glucose concentration <54 mg/dL [3.0 mmol/L]) is the threshold at which neuroglycopenic symptoms begin to occur and requires immediate action to resolve the hypoglycemic event.
-Lastly, level 3 hypoglycemia is defined as a severe event characterized by altered mental and/or physical functioning that requires assistance from another person for recovery.